 • Make sure the thermostat is set to “cool” and that the temperature setting is lower than the room temperature.
 (If this is the problem, your inside unit likely isn’t working either.)

 Other Issues Might Be at Fault for Your AC Malfunction

 When the outside unit breaks down but the inside unit is running, the culprit may well be a broken compressor.
 That’s typically a major repair.
 It might even warrant a system replacement.
 If the outside condenser/compressor unit is a lost cause, resist the temptation to only replace that unit.
 It’s usually much better from a performance and efficiency standpoint to buy an integrated system, rather than mixing and matching indoor and outdoor units.
 Other potential issues that could shut down the outside unit may include the coils freezing up, a malfunction of the fan in the condenser, an electrical issue, or a problem with the refrigerant line.

-Jansen Heating & Air Conditioning will be happy to send out trained technicians to look at your broken cooling system, diagnose what’s wrong, and recommend a prompt fix at a fair price.
+Jansen Heating and Cooling will be happy to send out trained technicians to look at your broken cooling system, diagnose what’s wrong, and recommend a prompt fix at a fair price.